top of page

 LOCAL RENEWABLE ENERGY

 We are blessed with abundant wind and sun resources in Maui County.
-The decrease in the cost of solar installations and battery systems speaks to the possibilities of our land to give us a very high level of sustainable and renewable energy.
+The decrease in the cost of solar installations speaks to the possibilities of nature to give us a very high level of sustainable and renewable energy.
 We have the ability to include agricultural solutions for community-based biofuels and create hundreds of local green jobs.
-The skill to harness Federal funds, work with stakeholders and find value for our islands is an area that needs the attention of a focused Mayoral administration.
-My experience and extensive background in this arena has already brought much positive attention to Maui County, and I look forward to creating a neutral, science-based, non-special interest entity to work with the Climate Action office and Council committee to develop a realistic, community-based renewable energy portfolio in line with the State mandate to stop importing fossil fuel for utility power by 2045.
+The skill to harness Federal funds, work with stakeholders and find value for our islands is an area that needs the attention of a focused administration working with an informed Council.
+My experience and extensive background in this arena has already brought much positive attention to Maui County, and I look forward to collaborating with our new Innovation and Sustainability Office to creating neutral, science-based, non-special interest renewable energy portfolio in line with the State mandate to stop importing fossil fuel for utility power by 2045.

 EMERGENCY PREPAREDNESS

-Maui County is in great need of a Mayor who is ready to tackle the very real challenges of global warming, worldwide shortages, major shipping increases, and the fragility of our everyday lives in an island community.
+Maui County is in great need of leadership that is ready to tackle the very real challenges of global warming, worldwide shortages, major shipping increases, and the fragility of our everyday lives in an island community.
 My focus on creating a Circular Economy - turning local resources into businesses and jobs that feed our economic needs first - is vital to our survival and our ability to thrive in the decades to come.

 We are going through massive changes worldwide.
-Maui needs a Mayor who is aware of these changes and has a global view, with local solutions, to fulfill our vision stated in our Countywide Policy Plan.
-I will also continue to fully support and expand our resiliency hubs to prepare our communities for potential climate disasters, including building a robust communication system to inform the public in the aftermath of such disasters.
+Maui needs leaders who are aware of these changes and have a global view, with local solutions, to fulfill our vision stated in our Countywide Policy Plan.
+I will also continue to fully support the expansion of our resiliency hubs to prepare our communities for coming climate disasters, including building a robust communication system to inform the public in the aftermath of such disasters.

 In my 6 years on the Maui County Council as well as my work in the private sector with Pacific Biodiesel, partnering with solar and wind companies on projects, and participating in global climate conferences, I have faced climate change head-on.
 I look forward to leading Maui County’s climate solution efforts with all stakeholder input and full transparency!